 A targeted data wiping malware has been discovered by The Iran National CERT, or Maher.
-The malware, referred to as Batchwiper by Cupertino, Calif.-based security vendor Symantec Corp., wipes files on different drives
+The malware, referred to as Batchwiper by Cupertino, Calif.-based security vendor Symantec Corp., wipes files on different drives at predefined times.

 Researchers say the design is primitive but the malware is efficient.
 Batchwiper can wipe disk partitions and user profile directories without being recognized by anti-virus software.
 It is not widely distributed.